ONjie/rest_api_flutter_example/README.md

 # rest_api_flutter_example

-## Working with REST APIs - Flutter:
+## Working with REST APIs using BLoC - Flutter:

 ### How do APIs Work?
 A user application can make GET, POST, PUT, or DELETE HTTP requests to a database.